 I don't know.

-So you know, I'm the uh resident AI skeptic that I don't think it will change the world as fast and in the way that people assume.
+So, you know, I'm the resident AI skeptic that I don't think it will change the world as fast and in the way that people assume.

 It's just not going to take that many jobs.

-I just don't think it's gonna work that well.
+I just don't think it's going to work that well.

-And coding, I had thought to myself um that if I were to stop doing this podcasting, I might be tempted to spend all my day learning to code because if you had AI to your you know modest skills, you you could theoretically get a lot done, and then you know, maybe invent an app or something.
+And coding, I had thought to myself that if I were to stop doing this podcasting, I might be tempted to spend all my day learning to code because if you had AI to your modest skills, you could theoretically get a lot done and then maybe invent an app or something.

-But I thought maybe I can never get there, because somebody also who knew a lot today said that uh you have to be really, really knowledgeable, even to catch AI's mistakes and to know how to give it a prompt.
+But I thought maybe I could never get there because somebody also who knew a lot today said that you have to be really, really knowledgeable even to catch AI's mistakes and to know how to give it a prompt.

-So we don't seem really close to getting rid of programmers.
+So we don't seem really close to getting ready programmers.

-We it looks like there'll be pockets where AI makes a really big difference, but in general, you're gonna need somebody who really knows what they're doing, or else it's useless.
+But in general, you're going to need somebody who really knows what they're doing or else it's useless.

 Well, Elon Musk seems to be making all the right moves with Tesla lately, now that he's out of politics.

-Well, well, Tesla shares have reached uh all the way back to I think above where they were before they took a dump when uh Elon got into politics.
+And I thought in a matter of months, well, Tesla shares have reached all the way back to, I think, above where they were before they took a dump when Elon got into politics.

-Um, I was looking at a post by Nick Cruz Pantane Patane, he has this.
+I was looking at a post by Nick Cruz Patain.

-He just bought a allegedly, uh, although Groc says it's not true, but I think Grok might be a little behind.
+He just bought it allegedly, although Grok says it's not true, but I think Grok might be a little behind.

-So I'll I'll take a fact check on this if this turns out to be fake news.
+So I'll take a fact check of this if this turns out to be fake news.

-But um, I did see that Elon allegedly bought a billion dollars of Tesla shares on Friday.
+But I did see that Elon allegedly bought a billion dollars of Tesla shares on Friday.

 Now, why would he do that?

-Well, he said he said repeatedly that the stock could go up by 10x 10 times.
+Well, he said repeatedly that the stock could go up by 10x 10 times.

-He obviously believes this is really gonna happen, you know, with robots and self-driving cars and stuff, and so his billion dollars probably will make him 10 billion dollars.
+He obviously believes this is really going to happen, you know, with robots and self-driving cars and stuff.

 So anyway, in case you don't know, I do own some Tesla stock.